RF power amplifier

-A radio-frequency power amplifier (RF power amplifier) is a type of electronic amplifier that converts a low-power radio-frequency signal into a higher-power signal.
-Typically, RF power amplifiers drive the antenna of a transmitter.
+A radio-frequency power amplifier (RF power amplifier) is a type of electronic amplifier that converts a low-power radio-frequency (RF) signal into a higher-power signal.
+Typically, RF power amplifiers are used in the final stage of a radio transmitter, their output driving the antenna.
 Design goals often include gain, power output, bandwidth, power efficiency, linearity (low signal compression at rated output), input and output impedance matching, and heat dissipation.

 Amplifier classes

-Many modern RF amplifiers operate in different modes, called "classes", to help achieve different design goals.
-Some classes are class A, class AB, class B, class C, which are considered the linear amplifier classes.
-In these classes the active device is used as a controlled current source.
-The bias at the input determines the class of the amplifier.
+The operation of RF amplifier circuits is classified based on the proportion of the cycle of the sinusoidal radio signal the amplifier (transistor or vacuum tube) where current is conducting.
+Class-A, class-AB and class-B are considered the linear amplifier classes in which the active device is used as a controlled current source, while class-C is a nonlinear class in which the active device is used as a switch.
+The bias at the input of the active device determines the class of the amplifier.